fine-legal/fine-frontend-challenge/README.md

 Good luck!

-If you have any questions regarding the test please send them to **nicolas.mazitelli@fine.legal** and I will get back to you as soon as possible.
+If you have any questions regarding the test please send them to **florian.heiwig@volders.de** and I will get back to you as soon as possible.